 - Driving drunk or under the influence of drugs

 - Manufacturing or maintenance defects

 It can be extremely physically and emotionally difficult to deal with a motorcycle accident claim, especially as you heal.
-If a negligent or reckless driver caused your accident and injuries, they may be required to pay you for that wrongdoing.
+If a negligent or reckless driver caused your accident and injuries, we can help you make them pay for their wrongdoing.

-The personal injury lawyers in Ann Arbor at Christensen Law understand what you are going through.
+The Ann Arbor motorcycle accident lawyers with Christensen Law understand what you are going through.
 We know how important it is for you to obtain compensation.
 At Christensen Law, we are committed to helping those whose lives have been disrupted by a motorcycle accident.
-Call us today to schedule a free, confidential consultation.
+Contact us online or call today at 248-781-2317 for a free, confidential consultation.